No changes to the Municipal Sustainability Initiative have occurred due to the COVID-19 outbreak.

 - $30 million operating funding

-Guidelines for the 2019 MSI capital and operating programs are expected to be available in September in the Program resources section.
+Current guidelines for MSI capital and operating programs are available in the Program resources section.

 MSI funding is distributed to municipalities after legislative approval of the program budget, submission of sufficient project applications, and submission and/or certification of Statement of Funding and Expenditures.

-Use of all funding follows the terms and conditions outlined in the MSI capital and operating guidelines.
+Use of all funding must follow the terms and conditions outlined in the MSI capital and operating guidelines.

 MSI funding can only be confirmed for the current program year as updated municipal population, education tax requisition and local road length information are required to calculate future annual funding allocations.
-This includes base funding for all municipalities and sustainable investment funding for municipalities with limited local assessment bases.
+The MSI funding formula also includes base funding for all municipalities and sustainable investment funding for municipalities with limited local assessment bases.

 - Calgary and Edmonton receive funding based on litres of taxable road-use gasoline and diesel fuel sold in the province